fre-antra/React_SEP_052421/webpack-03-course/phase1-origin/readme.md

-## This project is just for react + webpack + html. (without jsx syntax, css files and image files.)
+## This project is a demostration about react + webpack + html. (without jsx syntax, css files and webpack plugin.)

 - `Works on 6/18/2021`